YarboJanks/buffered.io/source/corelan/index.md

 ## Should you do both?

-The short answer is "no".
-Peter recommends that you do one or the other, because both of the courses are very intense.
-After doing the Bootcamp, you'll need a break, as well as a bit more practice, before taking on Advanced.
+The short answer is "no", however it is possible to do both if you really feel like you're up to it.
+Both courses are very intense, and so Peter recommends that you do one or the other.
 Special consideration may be taken, so if you feel compelled to tackle both, then please email [oj@beyondbinary.io][email] to discuss.

 ## Location

-The event will be held in Sydney's CBD, though the exact location is to be determined.
-The wonderful folks at Ernst &amp; Young's Sydney office have kindly offered to sponsor this event and provide hosting and catering for all the attendees.
+Both Corelan training sessions will be held at the head office of our hosting partner, PricewaterhouseCoopers, in Sydney.
+We would like to extend a great deal of thanks to PwC who kindly stepped up to host these events on very short notice.
+The support for the course, and the wider Australian security community, is very much appreciated.

+The address is:

+> PricewaterhouseCoopers<br/>
+> 201 Sussex Street<br/>
+> SYDNEY<br/>
+> NSW 2000<br/>

+<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3312.672834418581!2d151.20270029126277!3d-33.8723215300528!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x6b12ae3bfdbfdef3%3A0xd15f952b780005bf!2sPwC+Australia!5e0!3m2!1sen!2sau!4v1444112173886" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>

 ## Price